 On my 14th birthday my parents took me to an artist studio to get my portrait done as a surprise present.
 I was a shy teen suffering the ugly duckling phase, so I was, frankly, mortified to sit for a real artist.
 He asked me to find a spot on his studio wall and focus on it while he drew me, to keep my face still, so I held my breath and did what I was told.
-I remember being fascinated by notes and sketches pencilled all over the rough white-washed walls of his remote cottage – the new kind of a chaotic artistic freedom that was so different from a “normal” house… He put a sepia stick to the paper, then took a step back and said: “You will be an impressive looking woman when you grow up.”
+I remember being fascinated by strange curios, canvasses piled everywhere, notes and sketches pencilled all over the rough white-washed walls of his remote cottage – the new kind of a chaotic artistic freedom that was so different from a normal tidy “proper” house I knew growing up… He put a sepia stick to the paper, then took a step back and said: “You will be an extraordinary-looking woman when you grow up.”

 I didn’t really believe him, but it was such a thrill, and I was hooked.
 I was captivated with the idea that the way other people see me is quite separate from my own complexes, insecurities, and how I see myself in the mirror.

 (His was in fact the kind of house that ended up as a grown-up, a colourful mess covered in artistic chaos).

 When I moved to London with a small suitcase and a heart full of idealistic anglophilic fancies, I never intended to become a model.
 Modelling was just “free money for being young”, a by-product of the need to pay rent and tube fare to fabulous adventures.
 Amongst random jobs as a hairdressers model, a pin-up girl on an alt site, some shady bartending gigs in Soho, catwalks and fashion shoots, I ended up getting my kit off at a local art school.
 My beloved dandy Quentin Crisp was a life model, and I read his books about being the Naked Civil Servant with a passionate abandon!
 I loved it (and ended up getting a fine art scholarship from that artschool too.)